sql-js/sql.js/README.md

 // Bind other values
 stmt.bind([0, 'hello']);
 while (stmt.step()) console.log(stmt.get()); // Will print [0, 'hello']

+// You can also use javascript functions inside your SQL code
+// Create the js function you need
+// (Custom function can only return null, a string, or a number) function add(a, b) {return a+b;}
+// Specifies the SQL function's name, the number of it's arguments, and the js function to use db.create_function("add_js", 2, add);
+// Run a query in which the function is used db.run("INSERT INTO hello VALUES (add_js(7, 3), add_js('Hello ', 'world'));");

 // free the memory used by the statement stmt.free();